MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ### [Update existing account with the API](#tab/updateexsitingapi)

-1. Invoke Create or Update Account ARM API for your account
+1. Invoke Create or Update Account ARM API for your account.
+In the request body, Set the *storageServices* property with the storage account that will be linked to the AVI account.

     ```REST API
     PUT https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.VideoIndexer/accounts/{accountName}?api-version=2024-01-01
     ```
     See [Accounts - Create Or Update - REST API (Azure Azure Video Indexer)](/rest/api/videoindexer/accounts/create-or-update?view=rest-videoindexer-2024-01-01&tabs=HTTP&preserve-view=true) for more information

-    1. Set the *storageServices* property with the storage account that will be linked to the AVI account.
 1. Opt in to migration process by invoking Start Account Migration API

     ```REST API